-For the Lower Lockyer WSS, Sequater's revenues primarily are associated with leasing buildings and land.
+For the Lower Lockyer Valley WSS, Sequater's revenues primarily are associated with leasing buildings and land.

-In the Lower Lockyer WSS, Sequater included a revenue offset of \$13,800, based on the 2012-13 expected amount of such revenue.
+In the Lower Lockyer Valley WSS, Seqwater included a revenue offset of \$13,800, based on the 2012-13 expected amount of such revenue.
 This compared to an average over 2009-12 of \$7,400.

-As Sequater's revised revenue offsets are consistent with the historical averages (in real terms), the Authority proposes to accept the amount of \$13,800 as a revenue offset for Lower Lockyer Valley WSS.
+As Sequater's revised revenue offsets are consistent with the historical averages (in real terms), the Authority accepted the amount of \$13,800 as a revenue offset for Lower Lockyer Valley WSS.